 I keep mentioning the height of the trailer bed, and with good reason.
 The ‘over wheel’ bed design mean the Fergie is some 3 feet above the ground, and this trailer has no ramps!
 Fortunately, a combination of railway sleepers, ratchet straps, sweat and pure luck got the tractor back down onto the solid ground with no drama.

 What’s next for the Little Grey Fergie?

 A survey of the tractor shows all of the 12v conversion parts are installed, including a Lucas alternator.
 There are some wires in place.
 However, they look to be the wrong gauge.
 It will be quicker to start again with the wiring.
-Some intake pipes are missing and a few bolts.
+Some intake pipes are missing, along with a few bolts.
 The tractor is otherwise complete and near fully restored.